 Shelby McKenzie

-Shelby McKenzie (They/She) Shelby McKenzie is a performer, theatre maker, and movement artist.
+Shelby McKenzie (They/She) is a performer, theatre maker, and movement artist.
 They graduated with first-class honours from WAAPA, where they focused on embodiment in live theatrical performance.
-Shelby has been studying Auslan since 2023, their goal is to bring Auslan into their process to increase access to and opportunities in theatre through language-inclusive practices.
+Their thesis, Moments in Performance; developing an aid for articulation and reflection has been published through the Edith Cowan University library.
+Shelby is a bilingual/bi-modal artist studying towards a diploma in Auslan, with the intention of incorporating the language into their practice.
+They aim to increase access to and opportunities in theatre through language-inclusive practices.
 Most recently, Shelby acted in the Western Australia Opera’s Il Trovatore at His Majesty’s Theatre and The Twelve: Cape Rock Killer.
+Soon, Shelby will be co-directing New Beginnings 2026 for Blue Joy Theatre Company as well as working as a devisor/performer on one of the four developments.
 In 2026, Shelby will be developing work interstate and internationally as she travels to Sydney and Toronto to further her career in theatre and film as an actor, deviser and director.

 -